YalongLiu/Trident-Segmentation-CNN/README.md

 **2.Self-balancing Focal Loss:**
 ![compare_loss](./imgs/compare_loss_font14_2.svg)
-Fig. 2. &nbsp;SBFL can balance the class0 loss and class1 loss in the training process to get better performance.
+Fig. 2. &nbsp;SBFL can automatically balance the class0 loss and class1 loss in the training process to get better performance.

 ---
 Table 1.
 Results on MR images